Thunderbirds & Blue Angels Are Flying This Summer

-Every two or three years I try to make it up to Chicago in Mid August to catch the Chicago Air and Water Show held on the Chicago Lakefront.
+Every two or three years I try to make it up to Chicago in mid- August to catch the Chicago Air and Water Show held on the Chicago Lakefront.
 The Navy Blue Angels and the Air Force Thunderbirds rotate appearances at the show and are the featured attraction each year.
 Hundreds of thousands, if not even a million people, usually set their eyes to the sky and get trilled at what they are watching.

+I personally have witnessed the precision flying of the Blue Angels and Thunderbirds probably 20 or 25 times in my lifetime and I get goose bumps every time I see them.
 The Blue Angels and the Thunderbirds give one a sense of pride and makes you really feel great to be an American.
 Now that’s something we all need a little more of.

 Here’s an example of what people will be seeing when they watch the Thunderbirds.